 The Participation Act has as its purpose to offer persons with an occupational impairment an opportunity for regular work.
 As employers with a public task, universities of applied sciences consider themselves to be socially responsible for doing their utmost to make the labour organization as inclusive as possible.
-The target of the universities of applies sciences is to offer 99 extra jobs, on an annual basis, in the period 2014-2024 - in conformity with the allocation formula 'Participation' laid down by the minister of Home Affairs - to persons with an occupational impairment, as referred to in the Participation Act, who on themselves are unable to earn the statutory minimum wages.
-Realising this target will require a lot from the universities of applied sciences and their employees, if only in the field of coaching and supervision.

 Trade unions and employers take this joint responsibility seriously and will include provisions in the collective agreement that will enhance the goals of the Participation Act.
 Parties agree that persons with an occupational impairment will be paid in conformity with scale 1 of the collective agreement for the universities of applied sciences.

-Professionalization

-Social partners agree to evaluate the implementation at universities of applied sciences of the arrangements laid down in the paragraph on professionalization under the 2012-2013 collective agreement for the universities of applied sciences in the autumn of 2015 in order to be able to draw the conclusions in the first few months of 2016.
-The labour market fund Zestor will be requested to take the initiative, under the auspices of the collective agreement table.